General Reading

 Kamaitachi – Masahiko Taniguchi.
 This legendary photo book was produced in collaboration with Tatsumi Hijikata, dancer/choreographer and the founder of the dance performance art called Butoh.

-Noh as Living Art: Inside japan’s Oldest Theatrical Tradition – Yasuda Noboru.
+Noh as Living Art: Inside Japan’s Oldest Theatrical Tradition – Yasuda Noboru.
 For centuries noh has served as a window into the Japanese classics and as a means of spiritual and physical cultivation, not only for the samurai class in past centuries, but also for commoners.
 Noh as Living Art provides a quick, standard history of this form and the singular contributions that Zeami and his father Kan’ami made to lifting it out of a popular, but low-class, entertainment into a high art patronized by Japan’s elites.
 Along the way, Yasuda suggests that noh served as a civilizing influence particularly for Japan’s warrior class, noting how it was a successful “attempt to redirect the energies of the samurai from warfare to dance”.
 Japan, after all, enjoyed 250 years of peace under the Tokugawa rule.

 Odori performance – video